CM2S/piglot/examples/reference_reduction_composite/description.md

     'reference_curve.txt':
       prediction: ['case_1']
 ```
-Note that the only difference between this example and the one in `examples/sample_curve_fitting_composite` is that the reference response `reference_curve.txt` contains 100 points and not 6 points.

 To run this example, open a terminal inside the `piglot` repository, enter the `examples/reference_reduction_composite` directory and run piglot with the given configuration file
 ```bash
 cd examples/reference_reduction_composite